do-community/summer-of-kubernetes/README.md

 ](https://www.sumologic.com/blog/prometheus-vs-grafana/) and then answer the question "How do Prometheus and Grafana work together in a Kubernetes Cluster?"

 #### 7. Explain at least three benefits of being able to observe components in your Kubernetes Cluster
-* Watch Jason Yee's video [What is Observability?](https://www.youtube.com/watch?v=orsxOxQNzDQ), and do your own research as needed to be able to explain at least three benefits of being able to observe components in your Kubernetes Cluster.
+* Watch Jason Yee's video [What is Observability?](https://www.youtube.com/watch?v=orsxOxQNzDQ) (and do your own research as needed) to be able to explain at least three benefits of being able to observe components in your Kubernetes Cluster.